lastmile-ai/aiconfig/aiconfig-docs/docs/gradio-notebook.md

 Reasons for Downloading:

-1. **Lock in edits to your Space.** Refreshing your Space does not save changes.
+1. **Save your changes to your Space**

+- Refreshing your Space does not save changes.
 You need to upload the downloaded `aiconfig.json` file to your Space repo to lock in the state.
 Make sure you name your `aiconfig.json` file as `my_app.aiconfig.json` - it’s referenced in `app.py`.

-2. **Build apps inspired by your Space.** HuggingFace Spaces offer cool demos, but building an app with the tested models and prompts is challenging.
+2. **Build apps inspired by your Space**

+- HuggingFace Spaces offer cool demos, but building an app with the tested models and prompts is challenging.
 However, by downloading the `aiconfig.json` file, you can use the prompts (and models) from your Space in your code with the [AIConfig SDK](https://github.com/lastmile-ai/aiconfig).

 ### Share Notebook

-Click **Share Notebook** to get a link to a read-only copy of your Space to share with the rest of the world!
+Click the share button on the top right to get a link to a read-only copy of your Space to share with the rest of the world!

 ![sharing](https://github.com/lastmile-ai/aiconfig/assets/81494782/ceadc825-9df3-4192-b033-117ee1d40590)